Skip to content

-The search results page has transformed into something far more complex than a simple list of links.
+The results page is no longer a list of links.

 Step 1: Identify Your Business Type and Search Intent

 Local brick-and-mortar businesses like restaurants, retail shops, medical practices, and professional services live or die by the Local Map Pack.
 When someone searches “dentist near me” or “coffee shop downtown,” those three businesses with the map pins get the lion’s share of clicks.
-These businesses do not travel to the customer; the customer must come to them.
+The customer must come to them.

 Service-area businesses like plumbers, HVAC contractors, moving companies, and home services need both Map Pack visibility and strong organic rankings for queries like “emergency plumber in [city]” or “AC repair cost.”
-Naturally, these are the businesses that go to wherever their customer needs them.
+These are the businesses that go wherever their customer needs them.

 Multi-location or regional brands must balance corporate-level authority with individual location optimization.
-Each branch needs its own optimized presence while the parent brand builds topical authority.
-These could be larger service-area businesses such as swimming pool construction companies, interior designers or other more specialized and bespoke services.
+Each branch needs its own presence while the parent brand builds topical authority.
+Think larger service-area businesses: swimming pool construction companies, interior designers, specialized and bespoke services.

 Online-only businesses including e-commerce sites, SaaS platforms, and digital service providers compete purely in organic listings and need content that addresses every stage of the buyer journey.